 The NLSIU Act places the responsibility to maintain discipline among the students on the Vice-Chancellor and vests in him all necessary powers and authority for that purpose.
-To discharge this responsibility, the Vice-Chancellor has constituted the Disciplinary matters Advisory Review and Investigation Committee (DARIC) which is responsible for conducting enquiries into any complaint of violation of the Code of Conduct of NLSIU.
-Read the NLSIU Code of Conduct.
+To discharge this responsibility, the Vice-Chancellor has constituted the Disciplinary matters Advisory Review and Investigation Committee (DARIC) which is responsible for conducting enquiries into any complaint of violation of NLSIU’s Principles of Conduct.
+Read the revised NLSIU Principles of Conduct.

 DARIC Committee Members:

 The Disciplinary Matters Advisory Review and Investigation Committee (DARIC) has been reconstituted with the following members:

 As per the Code of Conduct, the following actions constitute as misconduct on campus:

 - Minor disruption or disturbance of University work or activities

 - Lack of respect and courtesy towards the community and individual members of the community

 - Abetment of Minor Misconduct